NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/12-eln.md

 ELNs also prevent data loss by eliminating problems with data deletion {% cite bobrov_2021 %}, illegible handwriting, media discontinuities between handwritten and digital entries {% cite vandendorpe_nd %}, damaged paper notebooks, and researchers moving on {% cite lma_rdmwg %}.

-Finally, ELNs contribute to GSP by providing for data security and collaboration (see Data sharing & publishing) {% cite lma_rdmwg %}.
+Finally, ELNs contribute to GSP by providing for data security and collaboration (see Data sharing and publishing) {% cite lma_rdmwg %}.

 # Further resources
 * [ELN Finder - Demo](https://eln-finder.ulb.tu-darmstadt.de/home) - Tool to help researchers searching and selecting a suitable ELN thanks to more than 40 filter criteria.